ankit5107tamu/Fake-News-Detection/_posts/2025-05-01-fake-news-detection.md

 ## 🔍 Introduction

 Misinformation is everywhere — social media, websites, news portals.
 But fake news detection is still hard.
 Many claims *look* believable.
-That’s why we combined emotional and sentiment analysis with large language models to improve how we detect fakes.
+Traditional fake news detection methods rely heavily on surface-level textual cues.
+The existing models trained specifically for this problem involve either complex fine-tuning or do not take context into account when classifying news as fake or real.
+That’s why we combined emotional and sentiment analysis with large language models to to deepen semantic understanding and improve classification accuracy.

+---
+## 🔍 Related Works
+- RaemoLLM: Uses emotion-aware LLMs to construct a retrieval-based affective embedding database for misinformation detection.
+- LEMMA: A multimodal framework that enhances large vision-language models (LVLMs) by incorporating external knowledge and affective reasoning for misinformation classification.
+These studies highlight the importance of incorporating emotional cues alongside raw textual information.

 ---